 - Uses domain-specific language.

-- Documents should be maintained properly; needs manual management.
+- Documents should be maintained properly; they need manual management.

 8. Soap UI

 It provides easy testing for web apps, REST and SOAP APIs.
-Soap UI eliminates manual efforts in functional testing of web apps and elevates the accuracy, efficiency and reliability of software tests.
-Features:
+Soap UI eliminates manual efforts in functional testing of web apps and elevates the accuracy, efficiency, and reliability of software tests.

 - Supports asynchronous testing.